 Coconut oil, like olive oil, helps moisturize hair and hair roots.
 It seems to add a little bit more shine (in my opinion) and is a little lighter as well.
 It’s packed full of nutrients that make it an automatic go-to ingredient in hair treatments.

 -3 tablespoons of warmed coconut oil

 Combine coconut oil and honey and blend thoroughly.
 Work into damp hair as you would shampoo.
 Let sit for 10 minutes, and then rinse with warm water.

-Much of what you see in stores is just different ratios of basically the same stuff with different fragrances.
-With honey , you know what you’re getting every time, and personally, I love the results.
-I like to think of my hair as fairly healthy overall, but with the dry winter months coming up, a little extra moisture and conditioning is always wanted.
+Much of what you see in stores are just different ratios of basically the same stuff with different fragrances.
+With honey, you know what you’re getting every time, and I love the results.
+I like to think of my hair as fairly healthy overall, but with the dry winter months coming up, a little extra moisture and conditioning are always wanted.

 Article By Claire Goodall (www.everydayroots.com)